 Increasing age: after age 60 people of all genders are at higher risk for osteoporosis.

 Being postmenopausal, either due to natural or surgical menopause (decreased estrogen)

-Estrogen deficiency due to abnormal absence of menstruation.
+Testosterone deficiency or estrogen deficiency due to abnormal absence of menstruation.
 This can occur in persons with eating disorders or high performance athletes.
-In fact, over half of anorexics have osteoporosis with bones resembling those of women in their 70s or 80s.
+In fact, over half of people with anorexia have osteoporosis with bones resembling those of people in their 70s or 80s.

 Thin, slight body frame

 Lifestyles that increase the risk of osteoporosis include smoking, alcohol use, high caffeine use, lack of exercise and low intake of calcium and vitamin D.